Guidelines for the Prevention and Treatment of Opportunistic Infections in Adults and Adolescents with HIV

 When to Stop Secondary Prophylaxis

 In situations where secondary prophylaxis has been instituted, no data exist to guide recommendations regarding its discontinuation.
-On the basis of experience with other opportunistic infections, it would be reasonable to discontinue secondary prophylaxis when the CD4 count has risen to >200 cells/mm3 following initiation of ART (AIII).
+Based on experience with other opportunistic infections, it would be reasonable to discontinue secondary prophylaxis when the CD4 count has increased to >200 cells/mm3 following initiation of ART (AIII).

 Special Considerations During Pregnancy